-You may be surprised, but the majority of people offers to start from the engine.
-What we really want to begin from is wheels.
+You may be surprised, but the majority of people offer to start from the engine.
+What we really want to begin with is wheels.
 Here’s the thing: the core functionality of a car is to move.
 You can move a car without an engine, but it won’t be a piece of cake to do so without wheels.

 If you are working on the payment app MVP, let users send money.
 If you are developing a social network MVP, let users post their content.
 Always keep in mind what is the principal purpose of your product and don’t let complementary functionality distract you.

 MVP Launch: the Rawer the Better

 MVP software development aims to launch a prototype as soon as it is practically possible.
 Minimum viable product is integral to timely user data gathering.
 The sooner you release it, the more information you accumulate over time.

 It is okay to feel that your MVP is raw.
 On the other hand, if it feels like your minimum viable product is completely ready for the launch, you may be releasing it too late.
 Don’t wait for too long and make it happen ASAP.

 Minimum Viable Product Development: Approaches and Success Cases

 Now that we know the MVP design principles, let’s consider real-life cases of successful minimum viable products and learn from their experience.

 Zappos MVP: Dropshipping That Turned Into $2 Billion Annual Revenue

 An online shoe store isn’t an innovation nowadays.
 But it was one back in 1999, when Nick Swinmurn, the founder of Zappos, launched his business.
 It was far from clear whether customers would purchase shoes online.
 Nick needed a way to find this out.
 Nick needed an MVP to validate his idea.